tona3922/FocusTime/README.md

 <h1> FocusTime Extension <br/>created by React + Vite + TypeScript + TailwindCSS</h1>

 <h5>
 This project, developed as a browser extension, addresses the issue of social media distractions during work.
-This project is based on the boilerplate <b>vite-web-extension</b> by JohnBra, [Check it out here](https://github.com/JohnBra/vite-web-extension).
+This project is based on the boilerplate <b>vite-web-extension</b> by JohnBra, <a target="_blank" rel="noopener noreferrer" href="https://github.com/JohnBra/vite-web-extension">Check it out here</a>
 </h5>

 </div>